ChausseBenjamin/rafta/README.md

 ## Why?

-Most TODO apps suck for power users:
+Most TODO tools suck for power users:

 - **In your way**: You have to *go to them*.
-They don't notify, integrate, or stay out of your workflow.
+They don't notify you, or embed into your workflow.
 - **Overkill**: Many try to be wikis, calendars, or even programming platforms.
 - **Walled gardens**: APIs locked behind subscriptions or bad docs.
 - **Hard to extend**: Monolithic or closed-source.
+- **Stuck in files**: Forcing you to setup/use cloud storage like Dropbox, iCloud, SyncThing just to keep your tasks in sync accross devices.

 Rafta flips that: